 Types of Blackjack

-As stated, there are quite a few different types of blackjack.
-When it comes to online casinos, you have the option of playing live or video versions of the game.
+When it comes to online casinos, you have the option of playing live dealer or virtual (RNG) versions of the game.

 European and American Blackjack

-The two main styles of blackjack are European and American.
-In European blackjack, the dealer draws a single card for themselves and places it face-up on the table.
-They draw another card only after you’ve completed your hand.
+In European blackjack, the dealer draws a single card and places it face-up on the table.
+The dealer draws another card after you complete your hand.

 Conversely, in American-style blackjack, the dealer receives 2 cards, one of which is placed face-up, while the other remains face-down.
 If the card that can be seen is an ace, the dealer checks the second, hidden card.
 If it has a value of 10, the dealer reveals the card to complete blackjack.

-If the card has another value, the gameplay continues, and the dealer reveals the hidden card when it is their turn to draw or stand.
+If the card has another value, the gameplay continues, and the dealer reveals the hidden card at the end of the round.

 Variations of Blackjack

-There are quite a few different types of blackjack variations, with different dealer and/or player rules.
-However, keep in mind that a casino will always ensure the rules used are in their favor.
-Thus, the most well-known variations of blackjack include:
+There are quite a few different types of blackjack variations, with a varying number of dealer and/or player rules.
+To find the best online blackjack table for you, below there are a few examples of the various table variants available.
+However, keep in mind that a casino will always ensure the rules used are in their favour.

 In Blackjack Switch, you play two hands at the same time.
 You may swap the second card you receive between your two hands to increase your chance of winning.